 The Laxer Family Jewish Studies-STEAM Project

 Montreal’s Jewish schools have embarked upon a new and exciting initiative with the support of the Laxer Family.
 The Laxer Family Jewish Studies-STEAM Project will support the ongoing professional development of Judaic studies teachers.
 This hard-working, dedicated group of professionals are on a constant quest to maintain the relevance of Judaic Studies for their students and families, and to increase learning and engagement.
 The Laxer Family Jewish Studies-STEAM Project will provide Judaic studies teachers with training in educational technology to equip them with a host of dynamic strategies and tools that can be applied in their classrooms.
-They will also learn about how the incorporation of cross-curricular STEAM concepts – Science, Technology, Engineering, Art and Math – within the Jewish studies classroom will help students make meaning for themselves across subject areas and deepen their learning within and outside their Judaic studies classes.
+They will also learn about how the incorporation of cross-curricular STEAM concepts – Science, Technology, Engineering, Art and Math – within the Jewish studies classroom will help students make meaning for themselves across subject areas and deepen their learning within their Judaic studies and general studies classes.

 An essential aspect of The Laxer Family Jewish Studies-STEAM Project is customized training opportunities.
 The project will involve a combination of face-to-face workshops, inter-school networking, online webinars, and one-on-one mentoring in order to help each and every participating teacher receive the training and support needed to have an impact in their classrooms and on their students.